anoma/nspec/docs/arch/node/engines/naming_messages.juvix.md

 A `ReplyResolveName` is returned in response to a `RequestResolveName`.

-???+ quote "Arguments"
+???+ code "Arguments"

     `externalIdentities`:
-    : A set of ExternalIdentitys associated with the IdentityName.
+    : A set of `ExternalIdentity`s associated with the `IdentityName`.

     `err`:
     : An error message if the resolution failed.

----

 ### `RequestSubmitNameEvidence`